ucll-programming/course-material/docs/workflow/pytest.md

 # Limit Output

-When tests fail, Pytest tries its best to be helpful and dumps large quantities of information.
+When tests fail, pytest tries its best to be helpful and dumps large quantities of information.
 For example,

 ```bash